-Interest incurred during construction periods is capitalized and included in the cost of property and equipment.
-Interest capitalized on projects funded by internally generated funds is based on the weighted-average borrowing rate of the Authority and actual expenditures during the period of construction.
-Interest capitalized on projects funded from bond proceeds is based on the interest cost of the specific borrowing, less interest earned on unspent construction-related bond proceeds during the construction period.
-Interest is not capitalized on project costs that are reimbursed from government grants or PFCs.
+During 2017, interest incurred during construction periods was capitalized and included in the cost of property and equipment.
+Interest capitalized on projects funded by internally generated funds was based on the weighted-average borrowing rate of the Authority and actual expenditures during the period of construction.
+Interest capitalized on projects funded from bond proceeds was based on the interest cost of the specific borrowing, less interest earned on unspent construction-related bond proceeds during the construction period.
+Interest was not capitalized on project costs that are reimbursed from government grants or PFCs.

-Total interest expense for the Authority was approximately \$6.6 million and \$9.9 million (excluding amortization included within interest expense) for the years ended December 31, 2017 and 2016, respectively, while interest capitalized as part of the cost of constructed assets was approximately \$1.8 million and \$1.3 million, respectively.
-For December 31, 2017 and 2016, total interest incurred by the Authority was approximately \$8.4 million and \$11.2 million, respectively.
+Total interest expense for the Authority was approximately \$6.6 million (excluding amortization included within interest expense) for the year ended December 31, 2017, while interest capitalized as part of the cost of constructed assets was approximately \$1.8 million.
+For December 31, 2017, total interest incurred by the Authority was approximately \$8.4 million.